ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 {:important: .important}
 {:note: .note}

-# Migrating VMware (VMDK) images to VPC
+# Migrating VMDK or VHD images to VPC
-{: #migrating-vmware-vmdk-images}
+{: #migrating-images-vpc}

-You can convert your VMware virtual machine (VM) to {{site.data.keyword.cloud}} virtual server instances to import your image to {{site.data.keyword.vpc_short}}, and then use a custom image to create new virtual server instances.
+You can convert your virtual machine (VM) to {{site.data.keyword.cloud}} virtual server instances to import your image to {{site.data.keyword.vpc_short}}, and then use a custom image to create new virtual server instances.
 {: shortdesc}

 ## Before you begin